Please note:

 Owner's Panel Discussion on Delivery Selection and Alternative Project Delivery Expectations

 This session features an owner-led discussion on the strategic selection of delivery methods and the expectations that drive successful outcomes.
-Panelists will provide targeted guidance for California owners transitioning to Alternative Project Delivery (APD), offering proven strategies for educating clients on the fundamental shifts from traditional Design-Bid-Build to collaborative systems.
+Panelists will provide targeted guidance for infrastructure owners transitioning to Alternative Project Delivery (APD), offering proven strategies for educating clients on the fundamental shifts from traditional Design-Bid-Build to collaborative systems.
 Attendees will learn how to effectively communicate the distinctions in risk, roles, and responsibilities to ensure new users are prepared for the unique demands of APD.